hello30190f/OneNoteAlternative/firstPrototype/note/dataStrecture.md

     - notebook.json // main infomation for a notebook. this is mandatory.
     - index folder  // hold index of metadata for any pages. this is not mandatory but without this could cause performance issues.
         - tags.json    // keep in track about tags.
 For example, what pages are belongs to specific tags.
-        - content.json // keep in track about contents.
-For example, where content is used, where content are added originaly.
+        - files.json   // keep in track about files.
+For example, where files are used, where files are added originaly.
     - files folder
         - any binary blobs here
     - contents folder